clairefields15/overlook-hotel/README.md

 - Testing with Mocha and Chai
 - Webpack
 - fetching customer, booking and room data from an API provided by Turing
-- fetching room images from the Unsplash API
+- posting bookings to the API

 ## Contributors